 Successfully flipping a house requires a lot of different parts coming together.
 First, you have to find a property you can make a profit on and secure it.
 Next, you need a design plan and a timeline.
 Then you need to have your contractors and suppliers lined up.
 And finally, you need to know how to market the house once it’s ready to sell, which may also include staging.
 Chances are you feel more comfortable with some of these tasks than others.
 But a misstep at any stage, and you could see your profits starting to go down the drain.
 That’s why it’s so important to make sure you’ve got the right team in place before you make the investment.

-2. Find the Right House
+2. Find the Right House to Flip

 Finding the right house to flip is really the most critical part of the entire process.
 The longer a house has been sitting on the market, or the longer it’s been since it’s been renovated, the better deal you’re likely to get.
-Foreclosures, sheriff’s sales and bank-owned properties are all good places to start, but finding the perfect house to flip requires a lot of homework.
+Foreclosures, sheriff’s sales, and bank-owned properties are all good places to start, but finding the perfect house to flip requires a lot of homework.
 To really understand your profit potential, you need to look at the local real estate trends and compare your potential purchase to other houses in the neighborhood.
-You also need to know if you’re looking at mostly cosmetic fixes, or will have to make costly structural repairs or other updates that will take time and money, but won’t add value above and beyond the cost of the update.
+You also need to know if you’re looking at mostly cosmetic fixes or will have to make costly structural repairs or other updates that will take time and money but won’t add value above and beyond the cost of the update.

 For example, buyers will expect roofs that don’t leak, foundations that aren’t cracked and working HVAC systems.
 And of course, you’ll need to make sure you’re meeting all building and electrical codes.
 But these aren’t things buyers pay a premium for – they are basic expectations.
 Ideally, the goal is to find houses that need less of this kind of work so you can spend more on the finishes that will increase your profits.
 Either way, you want to inspect the home as thoroughly as possible so you know what needs to be done before you make an investment.